Rent arrears

 Getting an eviction letter

 In an eviction letter, your landlord will give you a date (called a notice period) that they want you to move from the property.
-This should be:
+This could be:

-When you get a letter, check that the details are correct.
+Check that the details in the letter are correct.
 For example, your name and the notice period.
 If there are any mistakes, tell the landlord.
-They will need to correct and re-send the letter, which gives you more time.
+They will need to correct and re-send the letter.
+This gives you more time.

 Finding new accommodation

 If you wait in the property until the court order, your council must find emergency accommodation for you.
-They will need to try to find somewhere that’s accessible to you.
+They will need to try to find somewhere that is accessible to you.
 For example, if you need adaptations or have an assistance animal.

 Getting more suitable accommodation and moving house